amaynez/amaynez.github.io/_posts/2021-03-18-deep-q-learning-tic-tac-toe.md

 <a name='Model3'></a>
 ### Model 3 - New Network Topology

-After all the failures I figured I had to rethink the topology of the network and play around with combinations of different networks and learning rates; after many iterations and tests, a network as follows was the one that showed more promise:
+After all the failures I figured I had to rethink the topology of the network and play around with combinations of different networks and learning rates; after many iterations and tests, a network as follows showed some promise:

 <center><img src='/assets/img/Neural_Network_Topology2.png' width="540"></center>